HimoriK/book/src/ch03-05-control-flow.md

 All `if` expressions start with the keyword `if`, followed by a condition.
 In this case, the condition checks whether or not the variable `number` has a value less than 5.
-We place the block of code to execute if the condition is `true` immediately after the condition inside curly brackets.
-Blocks of code associated with the conditions in `if` expressions are sometimes called *arms*, just like the arms in `match` expressions that we discussed in the [“Comparing the Guess to the Secret Number”][comparing-the-guess-to-the-secret-number]<!-- ignore --> section of Chapter 2.
+The code block executes if the condition is `true` immediately after the condition inside curly brackets.
+Blocks of code associated with the conditions in `if` expressions are sometimes called *arms*, just like the arms in `match` expressions that we discussed in the [“Comparing the Guess to the Secret Number”] [comparing-the-guess-to-the-secret-number]<!-- ignore --> section of Chapter 2.

-Optionally, we can also include an `else` expression, which we chose to do here, to give the program an alternative block of code to execute should the condition evaluate to `false`.
-If you don’t provide an `else` expression and the condition is `false`, the program will just skip the `if` block and move on to the next bit of code.
+If we include an `else` expression, it can give the program an alternate block of code to execute if the condition evaluates to `false`.
+If you don’t provide an `else` expression and the condition is `false`, the program will skip the `if` block and move on to the next bit of code.

 Try running this code; you should see the following output: